sanoke/approachesTEH/mainSimStudy-higherVar/README.md

 except the outcome variance is now 100 units, instead of 1 unit.

-**Note** This particular simulation was not included in the manuscript.
+**Note** This particular simulation was not included in the manuscript, but is in the Appendix.

-**Note** Because of space, not all result files are stored here.
-One example result file from each simulation scenario (4 scenarios) and each estimation method (3 methods) are in the directory `res` (12 files).

 #### Bug Reporting